Esubaalew/esubaalew.github.io/src/content/cs/do-we-have-functions-in-funcscript.md

 </div>
 </div>

+From here on, I'll show FuncScript code and output separately for clarity.
+You can run these in fs-cli or FuncScript Studio.

 Let's achieve this same thing in Rust to make a connection with traditional programming languages.
-I'll use `run` for simplicity:
+I'll use `run`<sup>1</sup> for simplicity:

 <div class="terminal">
 <div class="terminal-header">